cldwalker/readline.js/README.md

 * Fix history not saving element's current text
 * Forward/backward word keybindings
 * Preserve time order when searching history
-* When tab autocompleting one item, just autocomplete it
 * Fix exiting search history on an active menu item
 * Display tab completion in multiple columns
 * Deal with autocompletion dependence on images